stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 zipWith _ (_ :: _) [] impossible
 ```

+It is - of course - a type error to annotate a case in a pattern
+match with `impossible`, if Idris cannot verify that this case is
+indeed impossible.
+We will learn in a later section what to do,
+when we think we are right about an impossible case
+and Idris is not.

-Let's give this a spin at the REPL:
+Let's give `zipWith` a spin at the REPL:

 ```repl
 Tutorial.Dependent> zipWith (*) [1,2,3] [10,20,30]